jyonk-gravity/dev.gravitypayments.com-2023/wp-content/plugins/advanced-custom-fields-font-awesome/readme.txt

 2. Searchable list of all icons, including large live preview

 == Changelog ==

+= 4.1.2 =
+* Bugfix plugin textdomain can load too early if ACF fields are used before WordPress 'init'

 = 4.1.1 =
 * Bugfix icon sets not saving properly when editing FontAwesome icon field